American Rhinoceros

 "This may serve as a warning to the proud and ambitious, who climb so high that they generally fall at last."

 Daniel Boorstin’s book, The Image: A Guide to Pseudo-events in America (1662), was a ground-breaker.
-Historian and Librarian of the U.S. Congress.
+Historian and Librarian of the Library of Congress.
 Here are a few excerpts from Daniel Boorstin’s The Image in 1962.

 “We [Americans] suffer primarily not from our vices or our weaknesses, but from our illusions.
 We are haunted, not by reality, but by those images we have put in their place.”